serpapi/serpapi-javascript/README.md

 ### Deno

-Import directly from deno.land.
-Usage is otherwise the same as above.
+- Import directly from deno.land.
+- Usage is otherwise the same as above.
+- Refer to [this example](examples/deno/basic_ts) for help.

 ```ts
 import { getJson } from "https://deno.land/x/serpapi/mod.ts";